 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.

 We take seriously the “peer” of “peer review.”
 After having a work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribution to other members’ work, reviewers are listed as Associate Editors in the journal.

 We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
 If the article is excellent, it will be considered for publication.